Doraemon: Nobita and the Spiral City

-Doraemon: Nobita and the Spiral City (ドラえもん のび太のねじ巻き冒険記, Doraemon Nobita no Nejimaki Shitī Bōkenki), also known as Doraemon and the Spiral City, is the 18th animated feature-length Doraemon film.
+Doraemon: Nobita and the Spiral City (ドラえもん のび太のねじ巻き冒険記, Doraemon Nobita no Nejimaki Shitī Bōkenki), also known as Doraemon and the Spiral City, is a 1997 Japanese animated science fiction adventure film.

 It premiered in Japan on March 8th, 1997, and was based on the 17th volume of the same name in the Doraemon Long Stories manga series.
 The film's release commemorated the 20th anniversary of the launch of the Corocoro Comic magazine.
+It is the 18th animated feature-length Doraemon film.

-It was the last Doraemon film written and supervised by series creator Fujiko F. Fujio before he died in September 1996, the remainder of the manga being completed and released in serialization after he died by apprentices (he died while inking and illustrating the manga) with the movie releasing months after his death.
-It is the 18th Doraemon feature film.
+It was the last Doraemon film written and supervised by series creator Fujiko F. Fujio before he died in September 1996, the remainder of the manga being completed and released in serialization by apprentices (he died while inking and illustrating the manga) with the film released months after his death.

 Plot

 The film opens with Nobita playing with a toy horse in the empty lot then cuts to Suneo boasting about his private ground to his friends.
 Fed up, Nobita says that he will show his own ranch to them.
 When Doraemon refuses to help, Nobita tries to find a way and discovers that Doraemon has won several lotteries that award "planets", though all of them are nothing more than asteroids.

 When his friends come, Nobita shouts out the last ticket he had, but to his surprise they arrive at a habitable and lush planet.
 Using a clockwork screw, they bring life to several toys and go on to build a toy town.
 Doraemon also builds an Egg Factory which gives birth living toys through toy eggs and a Photocopy Mirror.
 While capturing several satellite photos, they notice a shining substance inside a crater.
 Nobita and his friends attempt to travel to the crater, but are hindered by a storm that wash them up to the shore.

 Returning to the city, they discover that the lightning-struck Egg Factory had produced toys that have human-like intelligence.
 Meanwhile, an escaped convict, Onigoro Kumatora, slips into Nobita's house and enters the planet.
 When Nobita and his friends are distracted, Onigoro steals their city map, accidentally makes copies of himself in the Egg Factory and travels to the crater with them.